rockettheme/docs/Docs/hosting/hosting.md

 #### Watch Out for Oversellers

-Some hosting providers offer extremely competitive rates, only to offset these savings by overselling shared severs.
+Some hosting providers offer extremely competitive rates, only to offset these savings by overselling shared servers.
 When a shared hosting plan is oversold, the server can become quickly overwhelmed if too many customers are actively using the services at the level advertised.
 For example, your site might run fine when 20% of the customers on your overcrowded server are receiving significant traffic, but it could become slow or even unresponsive at a higher percentage.

 A good hosting provider has all of its bases covered.
-It doesn't oversell shared hosting plans, offers reasonable rates on virtual private servers and dedicated server solutions.
+It does not oversell shared hosting plans, offers reasonable rates on virtual private servers and dedicated server solutions.

 If you are considering a shared hosting solution for your site, pay close attention to reviews surrounding shared plans.
 Look out for consistent complaints of slowdowns and reports of overselling.